 - Detect and alert inconsistencies among planned changes long before they occur.

 - Keep Enterprise Architecture views up-to-date with minimum effort, by capturing information from plans of their projects and transformation initiatives.

-A knowledge repository which allows to maintain catalogs and processes, information, services, systems, and technologies architectures, as well as their multiple dependencies.
+A knowledge repository that allows maintaining catalogues and processes, information, services, systems, and technologies architectures, as well as their multiple dependencies.

-With a totally configurable metamodel, Atlas maintains the information of any organizational artifact and any kind of dependency between them.
+With a totally configurable metamodel, Atlas maintains the information of any organizational artefact and any kind of dependency between them.

-An information gatherer based on a pre-configured transformation engine which solves the most frequent situations for collecting and uploading information , offering object transformation mechanisms of import/export according to the mapping of the source metamodels and the target metamodel.
+An information gatherer based on a pre-configured transformation engine that solves the most frequent situations for collecting and uploading information, offering object transformation mechanisms of import/export according to the mapping of the source metamodels and the target metamodel.

 An instrument of communication between different departments inside the organization.
 The capability to standardize architecture views depending on the stakeholder profile, also standardize how stakeholders communicate.

-An instrument for supporting decision not only when designing future solutions, but also when mitigating inherent impacts of each transformation initiative.
+An instrument for supporting decisions not only when designing future solutions, but also when mitigating inherent impacts of each transformation initiative.

 Atlas replaces the EAMS (Enterprise Architecture Management System) by Link Consulting.